wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

 module]({{site.baseurl}}/pedagogic_modules/pdcc/distributed_computing/) you
 have learned how to reason about the performance of distributed programs and how to estimate their execution times based on network, I/O, and compute times.
-This is certainly a foundations on which we can build to estimate the execution times of an application running on a set of CI services, but it does not account for the fact that we're now using a possibly complicate software infrastructure.
+This is certainly a foundation on which we can build to estimate the execution times of an application running on a set of CI services, but it does not account for the fact that we're now using a possibly complicate software infrastructure.
 In this infrastructure using